yev-cyber/dfir-script-deobfuscation-case-study/README.md

-# dfir-script-deobfuscation-case-study
+# Script Deobfuscation and Payload Analysis: DFIR Case Study

-Sanitized DFIR case study covering multi-stage script deobfuscation, Base64 and XOR decoding, AES decryption, payload analysis, IOC extraction, and malware behavior assessment.
+This repository presents a sanitized DFIR case study focused on multi-stage script deobfuscation and payload analysis.
+The investigation documents how an obfuscated script was decoded through repeated Base64 processing, XOR-based transformations, AES decryption, and follow-on payload review to identify behaviors, permissions, infrastructure, and likely malware objectives.